 Mr. Speaker, Sir, I want to start by highlighting a number of issues that we encountered within the County of Mombasa.
-During our visit to the County Assembly of Mombasa, we met with the Members of the County Assembly (MCAs) and they raised a number of issues that I want to highlight.
-One of the major challenges that were raised by the MCAs is remuneration.
+During our visit to the County Assembly of Mombasa, we met with the Members of the County Assembly (MCA) and they raised a number of issues that I want to highlight.
+One of the major challenges that were raised by the MCA is remuneration.
 This is something that we have discussed in this House before.
 It is an issue that is almost crippling the operations of county assemblies.
 It is important that this House, based on even the discussions that we had yesterday, shows solidarity and continues to press on in terms of handling the issue of remuneration.

-Beyond that, an issue was raised within our counties that the MCAs are unable to develop legislation and Bills within their counties.
+Beyond that, an issue was raised within our counties that the MCAs are unable to develop legislation and bills within their counties.
 We need to build the capacity of county assemblies within our counties.
 I know that this is not just with regard to Mombasa County, but something that is replicated across this country.
-My own MCAs in

-Nandi have the same challenge in terms of processing Bills within our county assemblies.
+My own MCAs in Nandi have the same challenge in terms of processing bills within our county assemblies.
 It is important that the county assembly service boards are able to recruit competent personnel to help our MCAs to proceed with their legislative mandate.

-Mr. Speaker, Sir, the other issue that was raised within the Mombasa County Assembly was the challenge of lack of adequate staff.
+Mr. Speaker, Sir, the other issue that was raised within the County Assembly of Mombasa was the challenge of lack of adequate staff.
 The county assembly also does not have office space for the MCAs to operate from.
 Most of them are meeting their electorate and business people in hotels.
 This is something that needs to be addressed.

-Mr. Speaker, Sir, the other issue that was raised within the Mombasa County Assembly is the fact that whereas the county assemblies are expected to play an oversight role over county governments, they are not getting information from the county executive.
+Mr. Speaker, Sir, the other issue that was raised within the County Assembly of Mombasa is the tendency and challenge that whereas the county assemblies are expected to play oversight role over county governments, they are not getting information from the county executive.
 This is also something that we need to look at.
 The county executive at the county level need to know that for the MCAs to do their jobs responsibly, they need to get and access information.
 They are expected to process the county budgets.
 However, most of them did not have adequate time to scrutinize their budgets.
 These are some of the issues that were raised.

-Mr. Speaker, Sir, several issues were raised by the governor, deputy governor and some county executive committee members of the Mombasa County.
-One of the issues that were raised by the county executive is that there is need to carry out a detailed audit on the debts, assets and liabilities of the local authorities that they inherited.
-We do not want to burden the county executive with debts that were not accrued by them.
+Mr. Speaker, Sir, a number of issues were raised by the governor, deputy governor and some county executive committee members of the County of Mombasa.
+One of the issues that was raised by the county executive is that there is need to carry out a detailed audit on the debts, assets and liabilities of the local authorities that they inherited.
+We do not want to burden the county executive with debts that were accrued by them.
 This is something that this House, on several occasions, has discussed in terms of the Motions that we have passed.